Phantom cosmological model with observational constraints in $f(Q)$ gravity: Baryon acoustic oscillations and cosmic microwave background

 \subsubsection{\textit{CMB}}

 The $\textit{CMB}$ is leftover radiation from the Big Bang or the time when the Universe starts evolution.
-The distance priors method is used to confront dark energy models to $\textit{CMB}$ data \cite{Wang2007, Wright2007}.
-Using the $\textit{CMB}$ temperature power spectrum, this method measures two distance ratios: \begin{itemize} \item[(i)] The acoustic scale, measures the ratio of the angular diameter distance to the decoupling epoch and the comoving sound horizon size at decoupling epoch.
+In order to confront the dark energy models to $\textit{CMB}$ data, the distance priors method is more appropriate \cite{Wang2007, Wright2007}.
+Using the $\textit{CMB}$ temperature power spectrum, this method measures two distance ratios: \begin{itemize} \item[(i)] The acoustic scale, measures the ratio of the angular diameter distance to the decoupling epoch.
+At decoupling epoch, it also also measures the size of the comoving sound horizon.
 This first distance ratio can be expressed as,